samthor/https-forward/README.md

     blah.example.com      192.168.86.24:7999  user:pass
     user-only.example.com localhost:9002      user       # accepts any password

-    # ... specify host with '.' to suffix all following
+    # Specify host with '.' to suffix all following
     .example.com
     test                  localhost:9000
     under-example         any-hostname-here.com:9000

+    # You can include ? or * to glob-match domain parts (this does NOT match "-")
+    *.example.com         localhost:9000
+    test-v?*.example.com  localhost:9999    # matches "test-v1", "test-v100", but NOT "test-v" or "test-vx-123"

+    # serves a blank dummy page (but generate https cert, perhaps as a placeholder)
+    serves-nothing.example.com

 (example.com used above purely as an _example_.
 You'd replace it with a domain name you controlled, preferably with a [wildcard DNS](https://en.wikipedia.org/wiki/Wildcard_DNS_record) record.)